It’s common to run out of paint while finishing a wooden surface. So, can you use metal paint on wood?

 But before you apply metal paint on outdoor wood, the wood must be well-prepped and primed with a suitable primer.
 The wood should be dry too; if there’s moisture or water on the wood, it can ruin the finish of the metal paint.

 Can You Use Wood Paint On Metal?

-You shouldn’t use wooden paint on metal because the wooden paint wouldn’t protect the metal as metal paint would.
-The wooden paint will also not stick to the metal surface properly.
+You shouldn’t use wood paint on metal because wood paint can’t protect the metal as metal paint would.
+Also, the wooden paint won’t stick to the metal surface properly.
 Wood paint must penetrate the surface to stick, but since metal is non-porous, the wood paint can’t penetrate the surface and won’t stick.

-Paints designed for use on metal are usually built to be UV-resistant, rust-resistant, and moisture-resistant.
-All of these qualities are important if the paint is to last on a metal surface and protect the metal surface.
-Though many wooden paints are also advertised to be moisture and rust-resistant, the resistance level can’t be compared to that of metal paint.
+Metal paints are UV-resistant, rust-resistant, and moisture-resistant, while wood paint isn’t.
+All these qualities help the paint to last on a metal surface and protect the metal surface.
+However, while wooden paints are advertised as moisture and rust-resistant, their resistance level is low and can’t be compared to metal paint.

 If you use wooden paint on metal, the paint won’t stick well because the chemical properties of the wooden paint will not bond to the metal as metal paint will.